Vector35/binaryninja-api/docs/guide/plugins.md

  - `@binaryview`
  - `@helper`

-### Manual installation
+## Manual installation

-You can manually install a plugin either by adding a folder which contains it (the plugin folder must contain an `__init__.py` at the top of the folder, or a python file can be included directly in the plugin folder though this is not recommended).
+You can manually install a plugin either by adding a folder which contains it (the plugin folder must contain an `__init__.py` at the top of the folder, or a python file can be included directly in the plugin folder--though this is not recommended).

 Note, if manually cloning the [api repository](https://github.com/Vector35/binaryninja-api), make sure to: